kumaranvpl/tamilanda.audio_downloader/README.md

 1. Downloads all songs of an album to separate directory
 2. Downloads to given location
 3. Can show progress for each song download
+4. Auto resume feature.
+If download fails just rerun the program.
+It will skip already downloaded files and resumes the failed ones.
+Thanks to wget for this.

 # ToDo
 1. Download by giving just the album name instead of whole album url